Yesterday Alissa took us on a hiking tour up into the hills. She pointed out

 One important thing that I have learned over the past few days is about the people here and the blending of their cultures.
 To a visitor such as myself, my first inclination is to consider them all ‘Mexican’ given we are in New Mexico.
 That however is a gross generalization that can be offensive to many who live here.
-There are so many cultures of different people, to name only a few: Pueblo, Teva, Tova, Mexican, Spanish,…and even here I am certain I am not conveying this properly.
-So as Armando so graciously described his family background to us, he said the proper way to refer to the people and the food of this region is ‘Spanish’.
-Thank you, Armando.
+There are so many cultures of different people, to name only a few: Pueblo, Teva, Tova, Mexican, Spanish,…and even here I am certain

 Los Ojos is a tiny little town in the mountains.
 We visited Tierra Wools, a well-known weaving cooperative that has been in existence for about 100 years.
 The wools are raised by the cooperative and hand-dyed both with natural plant dyes as well as some commercial dyes.
 And though we had not scheduled a visit, we were able to explore the weaving and dying rooms and were graciously given demonstrations and explanations of their processes.
 We were shown big vats of black walnut dye, an herb drying room filled with walnuts, rabbit brush, and sage all collected from the surrounding areas.
-Their wools that were so beautifully colored were primarily for weavers though there was an area of knitting wool, all spun from the fleeces of their own sheep.
+Their wools that were so beautifully colored were primarily for weavers though there was an area of knitting wool, all spun from t

 We considered taking another route home but were told by Mr. and Mrs. Valdez who own the local gas station, that the road was closed as it was still filled with snow and unsafe.
 Life in Los Ojos must be pretty nice, when I walked in to pay, they had been kissing!
 Hmm, maybe the long winters in the mountains here isn’t so bad after all.